Data Security

 Data within the Texas ERC data warehouse contains personal information about individuals.
 This information is protected by the Federal law known as the Family Educational Rights and Privacy Act of 1974 (see FERPA).
 To protect the confidentiality of this information, the following guidelines are in place and required of everyone who accesses the Texas ERC data warehouse:

-- A Confidentiality Agreement must be signed and renewed annually for a researcher to gain access to the Texas ERC data warehouse.
+• A Confidentiality Agreement Confidentiality Agreement must be signed and renewed annually for a researcher to gain access to the Texas ERC data warehouse.
 Your signature on the Confidentiality Agreement acknowledges that you have read and understand the terms of the agreement.
-It also acknowledges that you have received a copy of the Interagency Cooperation Contract between the University of Texas at Austin and the Texas Higher Education Coordinating Board, as well as the Terms and Conditions for Using Confidential Data, and that you have read and understand the terms contained within both documents.
+It also acknowledges that you have received a copy of the Policies and Procedures for Texas Education Research Centers between the University of Texas at Austin and the Texas Higher Education Coordinating Board, as well as the Terms and Conditions for Using Confidential Data, and that you have read and understand the terms contained within both documents.
 Your signature also confirms that you agree to comply with the terms of all these documents.
 Please direct any questions concerning data security to the Director or Associate Director of the Texas ERC.

-- All research products (reports, summaries, presentations, proposals, etc.) that reference, contain, or are based on Texas ERC data must be FERPA-compliant.
-All such products must be submitted for review and approval for release (see Data Review and Release Process).
+• All research products (reports, summaries, presentations, proposals, etc.) that reference, contain, or are based on Texas ERC data must be FERPA-compliant.
+All such products must be submitted for review and approval for release (see Review and Release Process).

 If you have any doubts or questions regarding Texas ERC data security procedures, please consult with the Director.
 The center appreciates notification of any problems or potential problems as early as possible.